seb3773/compton-tde-x/README.md

     *   *Fix*: Reordered the logic to ensure the string is only freed *after* it has been used.
 This improves stability, especially with complex configurations.

-# Version 3.0 – Enhanced Window Condition Matching
+# Version 3.0 – Enhanced Window Condition Matching and Native Software Cursor for Mixed-DPI Supersampling

 ## PCRE2 Match Data Fix (`c2.c`)